 All you have to do is answer yes or no to the questions.

-It is important to note that when answering the questions you should take into account your behavior and feelings over your whole lifetime NOT just now.
+It is important to note that when answering the questions you should take into account your behavior and feelings over your whole lifetime NOT just in the present moment.
+Be sure to answer all the questions.

-As you can see the CAGE questionnaire gets its name from the acronym formed by the letters in red.
+As you can see the CAGE questionnaire gets its name from the acronym formed by the letters in red; Cut, annoyed, guilt and eye.

-Just because you may have answered yes to 2 or more questions does not mean you are alcoholic.
+Answering yes to two questions is considered clinically significant.
+However, just because you may have answered yes to two or more questions does not mean you are alcoholic.

-If you think you need a more in-depth screening test than the CAGE questionnaire, then why not try some of the other alcoholism screening questionnaires at the alcoholism tests page.
+If you think you need a more in-depth screening test than the CAGE questionnaire, then you can try some of the other alcoholism screening questionnaires at the alcoholism tests page.
+Again, if you have an interest in other screenings, it may be worthwhile to talk to your primary physician about your concerns.

 Then the probability of you having an alcohol problem is about 25%